antonfirsov/docs/2017/01-Jan/core-image-processing/core-image-processing.md

 Quality comparison
 ------------------

 Here are the resized images.
 As you can see, the quality varies a lot from one image to the next, and between libraries.
-Some images show dramatic differences i You should make a choice based on the constraints of your project, and on the performance vs. quality trade-offs you're willing to make.
+Some images show dramatic differences in sharpness, and some moiré effects can be seen in places.
+You should make a choice based on the constraints of your project, and on the performance vs. quality trade-offs you're willing to make.

 | ImageSharp | CoreCompat.System.Drawing | Magick.NET | SkiaSharp |
 |:----------:|:-------------------------:|:----------:|:---------:|